-- Earn a minimum of 60 graduate semester credit hours - Earn a minimum grade average of 3.0 - Have no more than two courses with a grade of "C" - Complete the final 54 credits of the DHSc program through Keiser University - Complete all DHSc degree requirements within eight years of beginning coursework; exceptions for extenuating circumstances reviewed by the Associate Vice Chancellor of Academic Affairs for Graduate Education - Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency before attempting the comprehensive examination.
-Students will complete the coursework and the comprehensive examination prior to beginning dissertation courses. - Successfully complete a comprehensive examination prior to advancing to candidacy - Advance to candidacy prior to entering into dissertation courses - Complete a proposal approved by a dissertation committee - Successfully defend the proposal - Complete a dissertation approved by a dissertation committee - Successfully defend the dissertation - Maintain active student status until dissertation is approved
+- Earn a minimum of 60 graduate semester credit hours - Earn a minimum grade average of 3.0 - Have no more than two courses with a grade of "C" - Complete all DHSc degree requirements within eight years of beginning coursework; exceptions for extenuating circumstances reviewed by the Dean of the Graduate School - Students will complete (2) two residencies, the initial residency in the first year and the subsequent residency before attempting the comprehensive examination.
+Students will complete all coursework and the comprehensive examination prior to beginning dissertation. - Successfully complete a comprehensive examination prior to advancing to candidacy - Complete a proposal approved by a dissertation committee - Successfully defend the proposal - Complete a dissertation approved by a dissertation committee - Successfully defend the dissertation - Maintain active student status until dissertation is approved